Skills Development

 ✅ Work on hitting the shot high enough to clear the net but low enough to stay unattackable

 Once you’ve mastered the basics, it’s time to refine your technique, improve consistency, and develop winning strategies to take your game to the next level.
-Here are the top five skills intermediate players should focus on!
+Here are the top five skills developing players should focus on!

 Once you’ve mastered the basics, it’s time to refine your technique, improve consistency, and develop winning strategies to take your game to the next level.
-Here are the top five skills intermediate players should focus on!
+Here are the top five skills developing players should focus on!

-Target your opponent’s backhand for weaker returns.
+✅ Target your opponent’s backhand for weaker returns.

 ✅ Recognize when to speed up the point and attack off a high dink